Thomas K. Shannon

-Rear Admiral (United States) Thomas Kenneth Shannon (USN) (born 1960) is a retired naval officer.
+Rear Admiral (United States) Thomas Kennedy Shannon (USN) (born 1960) is a retired naval officer.
 His final assignment was as commander of the US Navy Military Sealift Command.

 Education

 Shannon graduated with a BS in Nautical Science from the Maine Maritime Academy (1982) and was commissioned an ensign in the US Navy through the Naval Reserve Officers Training Corps program.
 He later received an MA in National Security and Strategic Studies from the Naval War College in March 1998.

 Career

 After his commissioning, Shannon held various US naval commands of increasing responsibility, including in succession chief staff officer of Destroyer Squadron 14, surface operations officer of Cruiser-Destroyer Group Twelve, commanding officer of the USS De Wert (FFG-45), commanding officer of the USS Vicksburg (CG-69), air defense commander for the USS John F. Kennedy (CV-67) battle group, and commander of Carrier Strike Group 1.
 Shannon was then in the year 2012 promoted from the rank of rear admiral (lower half) to rear admiral, before being relieved of command of Carrier Strike Group 1 and named commander, Military Sealift Command in the year 2013.
 He completed this assignment on 25 August 2016 when he was relieved by Rear Adm.
 Dee L. Mewbourne and subsequently retired from the navy.